- A property owner who failed to maintain a property, resulting in injuries that led to death.

 If you have recently lost a close family member, you are probably going through a period of extreme grief.
 If the death was the result of a sudden accident, the death may be even harder to accept.

-The New York City wrongful death attorneys at David Resnick & Associates, P.C., can help you determine if you qualify to file a New York wrongful death lawsuit.
+The attorneys at David Resnick & Associates, P.C., can help you determine if you qualify to file a New York wrongful death lawsuit.

 Can I File A Wrongful Death Lawsuit?